voucherifyio/voucherify-openapi/docs/reference-docs/LOYALTIES-API-Loyalty-Campaign-Object.md

 ---

 ## Loyalty Campaign Object
-#### This is an object representing a loyalty campaign.

-The loyalty campaign object contains details about the loyalty campaign.
-You can use dedicated endpoints to list loyalty campaigns, list loyalty card holders, member activities, active rewards, earning rules, loyalty tiers for given loyalty campaign.
+<p>This is an object representing a loyalty campaign.</p><p>The loyalty campaign object contains details about the loyalty campaign.
+You can use dedicated endpoints to list loyalty campaigns, list loyalty card holders, member activities, active rewards, earning rules, loyalty tiers for given loyalty campaign.</p>

 | Attributes |  Description |
 |:-----|:--------|